 The SSID settings in the computer and camera are sensitive to things like case and leading/trailing spaces.
-Return to step 12 and verify that the Network name (SSID) field is set to ITP with no extra spaces.
-If that doesn't help, then return to the dialog in step 17 to make sure the SSID field has the same contents.
+Return to step 9 and verify that the Network name (SSID) value that has been entered is identical to that of the network you will be working with.